Updated April 22nd, 2022 by Ben Reynolds

-With that said, interest rates are now rising.
-The current 10 Year T-Bond rate is now 2.8%, 1.3 percentage points higher than lows reached in July of 2016.
+With that said, interest rates have been rising steadily over the last ~2 years.
+The current 10 Year T-Bond rate is now 2.8%, more than 3x previous lows.

-The bullet points and image below give a general idea of the range of T-Bond rates over time.
+The image below gives a good idea of the range of T-Bond rates over time.

 In theory lower interest rates cause asset prices (including stock prices) to rise.
 Here’s how.

 Imagine a stock yields 4% and T-Bonds yield 8%.
 The stock has a lower yield because it is expected to grow over time, resulting in higher dividend income and capital appreciation.
-Now imagine that the T-Bond yields drop to 4%.
-Now the stock’s yield looks very attractive.
-Investors will pile on and bid up the share price, reducing the stock’s yield back to equilibrium with the T-Bond yield.
+Now imagine that the T-Bond yields drop to 2%.
+Now the stock’s yield looks very attractive as it offers growth and is higher than the T-Bond’s yield.
+Investors will pile on and bid up the share price, reducing the stock’s yield so that both investment classes offer comparable risk-adjusted returns.

 If theory holds true, it stands to reason that the S&P 500 will have a higher price-to-earnings multiple on average when interest rates are lower.